2023 Most Popular Communication & Media Studies Bachelor's Degree Schools in Virginia

 On average, communications graduates from Virginia Tech take out $21,116 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $444, assuming that the borrower is on a 10-year repayment plan.

-Out of the 27 schools in Virginia that were part of this year’s ranking, Virginia Commonwealth University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Virginia Commonwealth University is a great place for communication and media studies students working on their bachelor’s degree.
 Located in the city of Richmond, VCU is a public school with a fairly large student population.

 Women make up 57% of the communications majors at the school.